supa2/Automaton/Introduction.md

       .blink( 200, 200 )
       .start();

-    // Or all on one line is you prefer led.begin( 4 ).blink( 200, 200 ).start();
+    // Or all on one line if you prefer compactness led.begin( 4 ).blink( 200, 200 ).start();
   }
 ```